 The idea was to offer Elisabeth the kind of delightful summer refuge she relished, but close enough to the capital that the Emperor would still get to enjoy her company.

-Star architect, Carl von Hasenauer, produced a renaissance-style villa and stables which has the feel of a miniature palace about it.
-Riding was Elisabeth’s passion, so much effort went into ensuring, for example, nice and even meadows for her to exercise her horses (a task that included a war of attrition against the neighbourhood molehills).
+Riding was Elisabeth’s passion, so much effort went into ensuring, for example, nice and even meadows for her to exercise her horses.
+The task included a war of attrition against the neighbourhood moles, who I like to think were exacting their own particular revenge for all that hunting.

 Did the plan work?